uslualper/go-case/README.md

 # Go Start

+1. create .env from .env.dist
-1. make docker-build
+2. make docker-build
-2. make docker-up
+3. make docker-up
-3. You are ready!
+4. You are ready!

 Make sure that the ports in the .env are not being used.
 Otherwise, docker will throw an error.